What is an MDI Spacer and Why Do You Need One?

 And, most importantly, research conducted in the past 5 years shows that the amount of medicine reaching your lungs and breathing tubes is higher when you use a spacer than with a nebulizer.

-My asthma patients depend on their spacers.
+My asthma patients depend on their spacers, both for their rescue medicine and for their controllers.

 Where do you get one?
+A prescription of course!

 #asthmacontrolnow